Gerald McCarthy (hurler): Managing Cork

 McCarthy was appointed manager of the Cork senior hurling team on 8 November 2006.
 His appointment was seen as controversial from the start as Ger Cunningham, a selector under previous manager John Allen and the favourite for the job, was not even approached about the vacant post.

 Cork's opening championship game under McCarthy against Clare provided controversy even before the sliotar was thrown in.
 Both teams emerged from the tunnel at the same time and a huge melee erupted under the stand as players from both teams became involved.
 Cork won that game, however, Seán Óg Ó hAilpín, Diarmuid O'Sullivan and Dónal Óg Cusack were suspended.
-Cork exited the championship at the hands of Waterford in an All-Ireland quarter-final replay.
+Cork even without those three key players came close to snatching a draw with Waterford in their next game, when a last second shot for a goal rebounded off the crossbar.
+After beating Dublin and Offaly in the qualifiers, and despite losing a first championship game to Tipperary since 1991 Cork exited the championship at the hands of Waterford in an All-Ireland quarter-final replay.
+In the drawn game Waterford required a late point from a controversial free to secure a replay.

 The appointment of Teddy Holland as manager of the Cork senior football team in October 2007 saw the Cork senior footballers withdraw their services.
 The players from the county's senior hurling team withdrew their services in sympathy.
 The strike continued until February 2008, which resulted in McCarthy's side withdrawing from the Waterford Crystal Cup as well as postponing their opening National Hurling League games against Kilkenny and Waterford.
 Cork were later forced to forfeit their league points after failing to fulfill these fixtures.
-Cork's championship campaign saw the team surrender an 85-year-old home record against Tipperary before exiting the championship at the hands of Kilkenny in an All-Ireland semi-final.
+Cork's championship campaign saw the team surrender an 85-year-old home record against Tipperary.
+Cork under McCarthy went on to beat Dublin, Galway and Clare before exiting the championship at the hands of Kilkenny in an All-Ireland semi-final.

 Following this defeat McCarthy's two-year contract came to an end and it was expected that he would be replaced as manager, however, he was later re-appointed for a further two-year term by the Cork County Board, in spite of the majority of the players not wanting him to stay on.
 The players on the 2008 panel led by Donal Óg Cusack then refused to play or train under McCarthy. (see 2008-2009 Cork players strike).
 McCarthy accordingly began the 2009 league campaign with a new squad, none of whom had been able to make the previous year's panel.

 On 10 March 2009, McCarthy eventually resigned after four months of severe pressure, having received death threats.